TheFern2/flightlabs/README.md

 # flightlabs
-A windows tool to run common IT tasks and deployment unit tests.
+A windows tool to run common deployment tasks and configuration unit tests.